Mulan II: Cast

+Marketing

+The trailer for the film was first released on January 27, 2004, with the 2-Disc Special Edition release of Alice in Wonderland.
+The trailer was also attached to other VHS and DVDs released by Walt Disney Home Entertainment in 2004.
+A behind-the-scenes sneak preview was also released on October 26, 2004, with the Special Edition release of its predecessor.

 Soundtrack

 The soundtrack contains songs from the film performed by various artists, as well as portions of the film score composed by Joel McNeely.
-It was released on January 25, 2005 by Walt Disney Records.
+It was released on January 25, 2005, by Walt Disney Records.

 Reception

+Review aggregator Rotten Tomatoes gave the film a rating of 0% based on reviews from 5 critics and an average score of 3.9/10.
 According to Scott Gwin of CinemaBlend, "Mulan II is a direct-to-DVD disgrace that takes everything excellent about its predecessor film, rips it to shreds, and uses it for rat cage lining."
-Review aggregator Rotten Tomatoes, gave the film a rating of 0% based on reviews from 5 critics, with an average score of 3.9/10.
-Reviewer Robert Pardi gave the film a 2 out of 5 star rating, saying, "The original Mulan was heralded for adding a spunky heroine to the Disney canon of distressed princesses, but despite its excellent voice cast, this sequel merely apes the success of live-action martial arts films".
+TV Guide reviewer Robert Pardi gave the film a 2 out of 5 star rating, saying, "The original Mulan was heralded for adding a spunky heroine to the Disney canon of distressed princesses, but despite its excellent voice cast, this sequel merely apes the success of live-action martial arts films".

-Cancelled sequel
+Canceled sequel

 In early 2002, it was reported that Disney was working on Mulan III.
 Raymond Singer and Eugenia Bostwick-Singer, writers of the first film, submitted two stories to Disney, in which they suggested a new character named Ana Ming.
 Like this film, the second sequel would have been released direct-to-video, but it was canceled before the release of Mulan II.